Antiamoebic drugs for treating amoebic colitis

 Metronidazole is currently the drug of choice for treating invasive amoebiasis in adults and children, but it may not be sufficient to eliminate parasite cysts in the intestine.
 Combinations with other drugs are therefore also used.
 Also, some unpleasant adverse effects associated with metronidazole in some patients, and the possibility of parasite resistance to metronidazole have to be considered.
 This review evaluates antiamoebic drugs for treating amoebic colitis.

-Adults, Both sexes, Child health, Children, Epidemic, Flash flood/Flood, Gastrointestinal infections, Health, Infections and infectious diseases (all), Malaria and protozoal infections, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Child health, Children, Epidemic/Endemic, Flash flood/Flood, Gastrointestinal/Abdominal conditions, Health, Infections and infectious diseases (all), Malaria and protozoal infections, Zoonotic and other pathogens